James Craig (police chief): Chief of the Cincinnati Police Department (2011–13)

-Chief of the Detroit Police Department
+Chief of the Detroit Police Department (2013–21)

 After he had initially worked with the Detroit Police Department earlier in his career, Craig had said he wouldn't go back to work for them unless he was offered the role of police chief.
-He was originally appointed police chief by Detroit emergency manager Kevyn Orr.
+He was appointed police chief in 2013 by Detroit emergency manager Kevyn Orr.
 He replaced Chester Logan, who had held the position on an interim basis since the previous October when his predecessor, Ralph Godbee, was fired for having sexual relations with a subordinate.
 Craig officially took office on July 1, 2013.